Posted on Monday, January 13, 2014

 Then again, Japan seems very optimistic about the future of automated interpreting.

-Recently, researchers at the Nara Institute of Science and Technology have been developing software to improve the accuracy and speed of automated simultaneous interpreting from Japanese to English.
+Researchers at the Nara Institute of Science and Technology have been developing software to improve the accuracy and speed of automated simultaneous interpreting from Japanese to English.

 There is a major difference between consecutive and simultaneous interpreting.
-Lexifone’s telephone service would fall under the category of consecutive interpreting, but simultaneous interpreting is much quicker: it begins giving an interpretation in the target language even before the source speaker has finished talking.
+Lexifone’s aforementioned telephone service would fall under the category of consecutive interpreting, but simultaneous interpreting is much quicker: it begins giving an interpretation in the target language even before the source speaker has finished talking.